Search and social media was filled with clickbait and propaganda in the wake of Vegas shooting

 “Unfortunately, early this morning we were briefly surfacing an inaccurate 4chan website in our Search results for a small number of queries.
 Within hours, the 4chan story was algorithmically replaced by relevant results.
 This should not have appeared for any queries, and we’ll continue to make algorithmic improvements to prevent this from happening in the future.”

-The algorithms that social media sites like Twitter and Facebook use to determine what stories to display have been making headlines themselves, as more attention is paid to the information they’re distributing.
+The algorithms that social media sites like Twitter and Facebook use to determine which stories to display have been making headlines themselves, as more attention is paid to the information they’re distributing.

 The hoaxes listed by Buzzfeed that showed up on Twitter alone should be enough to convince @Jack that something needs to be done about the trolls willfully setting dumpster fires in the middle of the service’s vaunted news stream.

-It’s a legitimate question to ask about how sources like 4Chan would even be considered a viable outlet to source information from for breaking news.
+It’s a legitimate question to ask how sources like 4Chan would even be considered a viable outlet from which to source information for breaking news.
 And, indeed, some reporters are already asking it.

 Google, Twitter and Facebook are under the microscope already for their response to the Russian hacking scandal currently being investigated by Congress.
 And this latest misstep in their treatment of a story that has shaken the country, with so many dead and injured, and so much still unknown, just underscores how problematic their reliance on software can be — and the real world consequences that it can have.